Deputy Head Academic

 At the top level we adopt a discrete upper stream.
 This is aimed at our highest achieving pupils.
-They are taught as a class in all subjects so that they can develop enquiring minds with children of similar ability; a healthy dose of competitiveness allows these pupils to strive for the highest heights and often gaining scholarships and awards to many of the top public schools such as Eton, Cranleigh, Wellington, Winchester and Brighton College, to name but a few.
+They are taught as a class in all subjects so that they can develop inquiring minds with children of similar ability; a healthy dose of competitiveness allows these pupils to strive for the highest heights and often gaining scholarships and awards to many of the top public schools such as Eton, Cranleigh, Wellington, Winchester and Brighton College, to name but a few.

 Our pupils are exposed to a wealth of opportunities within the curriculum.
 We pride ourselves on a curriculum that not only enables our pupils to achieve exceptionally good examination results but also engages them in the excitement of learning and preparing them for the wider world.

-We teach our pupils how to study with our extensive Study Skills programme.
+We teach our pupils how to study with our Study Skills programme.
 Our schemes of work are tailored to the ever developing world we live in.
 We want our pupils to be at the forefront of innovation as well as secure in the fundamental core skills in Maths, English and Science.

 Cranleigh Prep School has a wealth of facilities and our 240-acre site, shared with the Senior School, enables our pupils to have the freedom to explore learning both in and out of the classroom.
 They are exposed to a multitude of trips; trips to museums, castles, medieval cities and coastal adventure excursions.
-They have opportunities to partake in fieldwork and river studies.
+They have opportunities to participate in fieldwork and river studies.